The Acorn Trail

 What to see in Scadbury

 Scadbury Park has been managed as a country estate for many centuries and although there is no longer a grand house here, it remains home to many plants and animals whose ancestors lived here, and ancient trees which have been growing at Scadbury for hundreds of years.
 Some of these you will be able to see on the way around the nature trail, indicated by posts.
-Others may be anywhere in the park and are shown in some of the pictures.
-How many can you spot, including the male stag beetle pictured right?

 How to get around